chaeyonieee/Java-Basic/README.md

 # Java-Basic
-This is a repository that contains codes when I studied basic Java.
+This is a repository that contains codes when I studied basic of Java.